-TORONTO – The Ontario Confederation of University Faculty Associations (OCUFA) is pleased to announce the recipients of its prestigious Teaching and Academic Librarianship Awards.
-Since 1973, these awards have recognized the exceptional contributions made to the quality of higher education in Ontario by faculty.
+TORONTO, Oct, 5, 2020 – The Ontario Confederation of University Faculty Associations (OCUFA) is pleased to announce the recipients of its prestigious Teaching and Academic Librarianship Awards.
+Since 1973, these awards have recognized the exceptional contributions faculty have made to improving the quality of higher education at Ontario’s universities.

 “Faculty are at the heart of Ontario’s vibrant universities.
-Through their hard work and boundless energy, they inspire students to embrace new ideas and build a brighter future,” said OCUFA President Rahul Sapra.
+Despite the COVID-19 pandemic, their dedication and boundless energy continues to inspire students to embrace new ideas and build a brighter future,” said OCUFA President Rahul Sapra.
 “This year’s distinguished award recipients are all dedicated and passionate teachers and mentors.
 OCUFA is honoured to recognize them with teaching and librarianship awards.”

-- Daniel Gillis, Associate Professor in the School of Computing Science at the University of Guelph
+- William Cluett, Professor in the Department of Chemical Engineering and Applied Chemistry at the University of Toronto

-- Jennifer Irwin, Professor in the School of Health Studies at Western University
+- Joel Faflak, Professor in the Department of English and Writing Studies at Western University

-- Andrew Petersen, Associate Professor, Teaching Stream in the Department of Mathematical and Computational Sciences at the University of Toronto Mississauga
+- Shoshanah Jacobs, Associate Professor in the Department of Integrative Biology at the University of Guelph

 Founded in 1964, OCUFA represents 17,000 professors and academic librarians in 30 faculty associations across Ontario.
 It is committed to enhancing the quality of higher education in Ontario and recognizing the outstanding contributions of its members towards creating a world-class university system.
 For more information, please visit the OCUFA website at www.ocufa.on.ca.